spcl/dace/doc/codegen/codegen.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a container stored in the FPGA Device Memory (off-chip memory) is both read and written, DaCe, by default, creates a single memory interface for both type of accesses.
+When a container stored in the FPGA Device Memory (off-chip memory) is both read and written, DaCe, by default, creates a single memory interface for both types of accesses.

 While this has no particular performance impact on Intel, for Xilinx this could impair place and route step, resulting in a lower synthesis frequency.

 For this reason, the programmer can set to true the DaCe configuration option ``DACE_compiler_fpga_xilixn_decouple_array_interfaces``.
-This, has effect on the code generated for Xilinx.
-Any time that an array is If an array is both read and written, this option decouples its accesses, by creatin a memory interface for reading and one for writing.
+This has an effect on the code generated for Xilinx.
+Any time that an array is If an array is both read and written, this option decouples its accesses by creating a memory interface for reading and one for writing.
 The array name is qualified and code generated with a ``_in`` or
 ``_out`` suffix, indicating the access directionality.

 *Warning*: while decoupling memory interfaces can improve performance, it must be used carefully.
 This may hide potential Read-After-Write or
-Write-After-Read dependencies to the Vitis compiler, resulting in erreneous hardware.
-In addition to this, enabling the configuration could create up to 2 times the number of interaces, possibly reaching the limits supported by the device/Vitis.
+Write-After-Read dependencies to the Vitis compiler, resulting in erroneous hardware.
+In addition to this, enabling the configuration could create up to 2 times the number of interfaces, possibly reaching the limits supported by the device/Vitis.